xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client/README.md

 # Xsens MTi ROS2 Driver and Ntrip Client

-This code was based on the official Xsens 2023 [Open source Xsens Device API](https://base.movella.com/s/article/Introduction-to-the-MT-SDK-programming-examples-for-MTi-devices) tested on MTi-680G/MTi-8 with ROS2 Humble at Ubuntu 22.04.3 LTS .
+This code was based on the official Xsens 2023 [Open source Xsens Device API](https://base.movella.com/s/article/Introduction-to-the-MT-SDK-programming-examples-for-MTi-devices) tested on MTi-680G with `ROS2 Foxy` at Ubuntu 20.04 LTS.

 ## ROS vs ROS2 Versions

-Note that this branch contains the ROS2 implementation for the packages.
-If you are looking for the ROS1 version, you should go to the [`main`](https://github.com/xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client/tree/main) branch
+Note that this branch contains the `ROS2 Foxy` implementation for the packages.

+If you are looking for the `ROS1` version, you should go to the [`main`](https://github.com/xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client/tree/main) branch.

+If you are looking for the `ROS2 humble` or `ROS2 Jazzy` version, you should go to the [`ros2`](https://github.com/xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client/tree/ros2) branch.

-## How to clone this ROS2 branch
+## How to clone this ROS2 Foxy branch

 ```
-git clone --recursive --branch ros2 https://github.com/xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client.git
+git clone --recursive --branch ros2-foxy https://github.com/xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client.git
 ```

 ## Device Settings - Output Configurations